PmagPy/PmagPy-docs/_sources/installation/linux_pip.md

 - Download and install [Anaconda Python 3](https://www.anaconda.com/download).

-- Note: if you already installed Anaconda Python, and then you upgrade to OSX Catalina, you may need to reinstall Anaconda.
-In general, if you run into errors with your Anaconda Python environment, it can save time to simply [uninstall and reinstall](https://docs.anaconda.com/anaconda/install/uninstall/).
+- In general, if you run into errors with your Anaconda Python environment, it can save time to simply [uninstall and reinstall](https://docs.anaconda.com/anaconda/install/uninstall/).

 - Open your command line (Terminal).
 See [this Cookbook